auth0/docs/articles/connections/social/apple.md

 If everything works as expected, you will be able to see the contents of the domain association file at the following link: `http://localhost:3000/.well-known/apple-developer-domain-association.txt`.
 If that is the case, you are ready to make your application run on the real server.

-### Verify the domain ownership on Apple
+### Verify domain ownership on Apple

 1. Move your project code to your server and make it run like you did locally (i.e., you still don't need to provide the final environment variables).
 To achieve that, you can use whatever means you prefer.
 For example, you can use Git, or you can move the files manually (with the help of `scp` or similar).

-2. After running this project on a real server (which must respond on behalf of the domain you configured in the Apple developer account), you can head back to the page you left open (**Register a Services ID**), and click **Verify**.
-If you got everything right, Apple would be able to confirm that you own the informed domain.
+2. After running this project on an internet-accessible server (which must respond on behalf of the domain you configured in the Apple developer account), go back to the page you left open (**Register a Services ID**), and click **Verify**.
+If you got everything right, Apple will confirm that you own the informed domain.

 ### Configure email relay service